danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

   - "The Code-Adjacent Power of AI"
 ---

 I maintain a small Rails app to power cookie-free page analytics, and search on this blog.
 It's been chugging along for about five years.
 Like many solo side projects, it grew over time, and quietly accumulated tech debt.
-Then I came across the [Thoughtbot Rails Audit skill](https://github.com/thoughtbot/rails-audit-thoughtbot), a Claude Code skill from [Thoughtbot](https://thoughtbot.com/) (a software consultancy) that walks a Rails codebase and produces a structured audit report against their best practices.
+So when I came across the [Thoughtbot Rails Audit skill](https://github.com/thoughtbot/rails-audit-thoughtbot), a Claude Code skill from [Thoughtbot](https://thoughtbot.com/) (a software consultancy) that analyzes a Rails codebase and produces a structured audit report based on their best practices, I decided to run it against mine.

-This post walks through how I ran the audit against my project, a few of the findings the audit caught, and a workflow I developed to turn the markdown report into prioritized GitHub issues so improvements can be tackled one at a time.
+This post walks through how I ran the audit against my project, a few of the findings the audit caught, and a workflow I developed to turn the report into prioritized GitHub issues so improvements can be tackled one at a time.

 ## What the skill does